JestiferM/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS solves problems of better handling of dynamic data for faster response times.
+React puts functions into packages that we can render onto the DOM

 1. Describe component state.
+ Component is an object that holds some information that may change over the lifetime of the component

 1. Describe props.
+What is a React prop?
+Props are arguments passed into React components.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+Side Effects are anything that affects something outside of the scope of the current function that's being executed.
+You sync the effects by first setting an initial state that way